ankitnewjobs/Terraform/Day:- 58 Terraform-Cloud-and-Sentinel-Policies/Git-Repo-Files-Sentinel/common-functions/tfconfig-functions/docs/find_descendant_modules.md

   * Functions are in local scope
   * You only use config. when calling from outside
   * This avoids circular imports and is standard Sentinel behavior

-# Important takeaway (DevOps insight)

-This function is essentially doing a depth-first traversal of Terraform’s module graph.

-It’s commonly used to:

-* Enforce policies across all modules
-* Validate tags, providers, or resources everywhere
-* Avoid missing nested modules (a very common Sentinel mistake)